-Steroids come in various strengths, ranging from very strong or "superpotent" (Class 1) to very weak or "least potent" (Class 7).
-Low-strength steroids are used.
-See our topical steroid potency chart for detail.
+Steroids come in various strengths, ranging from very strong or "superpotent" to very weak or "least potent."

-- When applying steroids, use a small amount on the affected areas only.
+- Apply a small amount of the steroid on the affected areas only.

-- Do not use a topical steroid for longer than three weeks without consulting your doctor.
+- Don’t use a topical steroid for longer than three weeks without consulting your doctor.